heig-vd-dai-course/heig-vd-dai-course/CONTRIBUTING.md

      changes with the help of the
      `npx prettier **/*.md --write --print-width 80 --prose-wrap always` command.
+   - Ensure all local images are optimized with the help of the `optipng *.png` command.
 4. Push and open a pull request.
 5. Wait for the pull request to be reviewed and merged.